ceramic-sf/quick-boi-source/bolq.md

 An artificial general intelligence has creativity that can be used for any task it encounters.
 ```

 An artificial general intelligence (AGI) will have the capacity to solve problems that it was not programmed for.
 This is the property of [universality](#universality-is-about-doing-anything-and-everything) of [problem solving](#problems-are-inevitable-problems-are-soluble).
-An AGI is therefore [not predictable](#knowledge-creation-cannot-be-predicted), because it would create knwoledge.
+An AGI is therefore [not predictable](#knowledge-creation-cannot-be-predicted), because it would create knowledge.
 This separates it from other sophisticated, but narrow, AI programs.

 *AGI is defined by its creativity.
 It can solve problems not described in its code.*